-Life As an Environmental Scientist or Specialist
+What is an Environmental Scientist or Specialist?

-Environmental Scientist or Specialist Job Description Conduct research or perform investigation for the purpose of identifying, abating, or eliminating sources of pollutants or hazards that affect either the environment or the health of the population.
+Environmental Scientist or Specialist Example Conduct research or perform investigation for the purpose of identifying, abating, or eliminating sources of pollutants or hazards that affect either the environment or the health of the population.
 Using knowledge of various scientific disciplines, may collect, synthesize, study, report, and recommend action based on data derived from measurements or observations of air, food, soil, water, and other sources.

 - Conduct applied research on environmental topics, such as waste control or treatment or pollution abatement methods.